c2d7fa/jonasforth/README.md

 # Building and running

-Create the executable:
+Assemble and run the executable:

     $ make main

-The `sys.f` file contains code that defines some of the usual words that you would expect in a Forth distribution.
-To run this code and then read from standard input, run:

-    $ cat sys.f - | ./main
+    $ ./main

 The `example.f` file contains an example that you can run with: